European spyware investigators criticize Israel and Poland

 Israel, an ally, should “cooperate with us in the protection of our citizens,” she said.

-In ‘t Veld also she would expect most EU to use spyware in rare cases, and with oversight, but that others including Poland have used it “against citizens,” making it “a tool for an authoritarian political agenda.”
+In ‘t Veld also she would expect most EU countries to use spyware in rare cases, and with oversight, but that others including Poland have used it “against citizens,” making it “a tool for an authoritarian political agenda.”

 Greece has been rocked by revelations that Nikos Androulakis, a European Parliament member and head of Greece’s third-largest political party, was put under surveillance last year with Predator spyware when he was running for his PASOK party’s leadership.
 A financial journalist also was under surveillance.